python/cpython/Doc/library/functions.rst

-   Return a new "bytes" object, which is an immutable sequence of integers in the range ``0 <= x < 256``.  :class:`bytes` is an immutable version of :class:`buffer` -- it has the same non-mutating methods and the same indexing and slicing behavior.
+   Return a new "bytes" object, which is an immutable sequence of integers in the range ``0 <= x < 256``.  :class:`bytes` is an immutable version of :class:`bytearray` -- it has the same non-mutating methods and the same indexing and slicing behavior.

    Accordingly, constructor arguments are interpreted as for :func:`buffer`.